Get a free consultation

 It is tough to win pitches without practice.
 Don’t just rehearse your presentation.
 Instead, role-play the meeting.
 Get feedback from colleagues or a coach to improve your delivery AND your content.

 Make sure that everything you say will make your client feel good.
 And simplify what you say so that your messages are clear and concise.
-Concentrate on building a great relationship first.
-If you a good relationship with your client you are more likely to succeed.

 5. Be prepared for questions during your pitch

+Anticipate potential questions and have answers ready.
 You will get asked questions during the pitch – so it is important to be prepared to address them.
-Anticipate potential questions and have answers ready.

 6. Pitching to win: Use visuals effectively

+But what else can you do to go beyond PowerPoint?
 Think props, video, demonstrations, graphics and charts.
 Make it fun and interesting.

 7. To win pitches differentiate yourself from the competition